 This one seems obvious at first, but you’d be surprised at how many homeowners are caught off-guard by windows that don’t operate as they expected.
 Even if you know that you’re getting new casement windows, ask if these are casement windows that open by swinging outward, inward, or both directions.

 A window’s finish can have a significant effect on the overall look of your windows.
 The finish will also have an effect on the overall cost of your windows, plus the maintenance requirements and even the energy efficiency of the window as a whole.

 A lot of homeowners tend to overlook the appearance and function of their new windows in relation to older ones that don’t have to be replaced yet.
 Some windows are fine as standalone replacements, but others work better if installed along with other replacements as a complete set.
 This will have a huge effect on the budget needed to get the best results so it’s important to ask this well before installation starts.

 It’s common for replacement window projects to go beyond the expected budget.
 However, you can avoid unexpected fees during home exterior renovations by asking for a more comprehensive cost breakdown of your projects.
 This will also help you prepare an extra “buffer” for rare cases where an unexpected problem could cost extra resources to fix before the new windows can be installed.

 Need help with your replacement windows?
 Get help from our team.
-Stonebridge Roofing, Waterproofing and Exteriors is the most trusted window replacement company in the area.
-You can call us at (904) 262-6636 or fill out this contact form to request a quote.
+Stonebridge Roofing, Waterproofing, and Exteriors is the most trusted window replacement company in the area.
+You can call us at (904) 262-6636 to request a quote.